 This version uses a bed of zucchinis crowed with a thick piece of fresh cod.
 The flavoring comes from sliced chilies, mint, basil, garlic, cherry tomatoes, white wine, olive oil, and butter.
 But you can swap or omit these as you see fit.
 If you don't like chilies, or don't have mint and basil and don't feel like buying them, you can omit them.
 If you don't like zucchini, use asparagus or sugar snaps.
 Feel free to mix and match.
 Just make sure you have a bed of thinly sliced veggies, a piece of boneless, skinless fish, and some liquid.
 It will come out perfectly every time.

-- 1/2 small red chili, thinly sliced, or a pinch of dried chili flakes
+1/2 small red chile, thinly sliced, or a pinch of dried chili flakes

 Preheat the oven to 450°F. Assemble the packets: Tear off two large recangles of parchment or foil, about 12- by 24-inches.
 Fold each over crosswise to crease, then open again.
 Divide the zucchini between the two and spread them out in a small pile one half of the parchment, leaving a one-inch border.
 On top of each bed of zucchini, place the cod, and season everything with salt and pepper.
 Then top with half the chili, garlic, basil, mint, and tomatoes.
 Over each packet, spoon 1 tablespoon each of olive oil, butter, and wine.